More information coming soon

 Named after the leader who led the nation to liberty from colonial rule, this relatively new and oft times amazingly deserted route provides a wonderful conduit for the adventurous cyclist to explore a beautiful and regularly deserted region of Vietnam seldom visited by Western travellers.
 A highly recommended tour if you're keen to enjoy a cycling holiday off the beaten track.

-Note that this tour includes an optional extension to include a visit to the UNESCO World Heritage sight of Halong Bay.
+Note that this tour includes an optional extension to include a visit to the UNESCO World Heritage site of Halong Bay.
 See below for details.

 Total Days: 14 | Cycling Days: 11 | Difficulty: 7/10 | Daily Average: 92km | See more information, dates & prices »